Friday, September 14, 2007

 We finally got the new doors up!
 After sanding and cleaning it, we added new hardware, locks and moldings around the door frame.
 We also had to adjust the glass.

 The door fits the house perfectly.
-I took pictures of us putting it up but Mrs. Renovation accidently deleted my pictures.
+I took pictures of us putting it up, but Mrs. Renovation accidentally deleted my pictures.

-It took Eddie about a few weeks to get these doors to me.
-They are over 100 years old and cost me about $1300.
-We paid a carpenter about $400 bucks to put them up...a steal, since we've heard that new doors like ours can run over $10,000 and sometimes the wood quality is inferior so it warps.
+It took Eddie a few weeks to get these doors to me.
+They are over 100 years old.
+We paid a carpenter to put them up...a steal, since we've heard that new doors like ours can run over $10,000, and sometimes the wood quality is inferior so it warps.

 I think older doors are the best becuase they are: